 The MSL curriculum is new, innovative, engaging, and completely distinctive – there's nothing like it out there.
 The curriculum was developed with substantive input from leaders in the legal, business, regulatory, and entrepreneurship communities, and it thus has a very practical and real-world focus.
 All MSL classes were developed specifically for this program, and for this particular population of students.
 That means that the classes focus on what STEM professionals need to know to develop their skills and to have productive careers at the intersection of law, business, technology, and science.
 MSL classes are taught by a combination of Northwestern Law residential faculty members and highly qualified adjunct instructors.
 View our faculty bios (PDF).

 The required courses are designed to provide students with a foundational understanding of the legal system, the basic structure of business, and the regulatory process; they include subjects that every professional in this area should understand.
 These courses will impart a theoretical framework on which students can build with the elective part of the curriculum.

-The elective part of the MSL curriculum clusters in three main areas: intellectual property and patent design; business law and entrepreneurship; and regulatory analysis and strategy.
+The elective part of the MSL curriculum clusters in three subject areas: intellectual property and patent design; business law and entrepreneurship; and regulatory analysis and strategy.
 While these subject areas help organize the curriculum, they are not formal concentrations or majors.
 In addition, there are a variety of skills-development courses designed to strengthen communication, problem-solving, quantitative, and dispute resolution abilities.
-Students in the MSL program have the option of focusing on one area or mixing and matching classes from all of the areas.
-Most students – even those with a strong interest in one of the curricular areas – end up taking a variety of classes from all three of the curricular areas.
+Students in the MSL Program have the option of focusing on one area or mixing and matching classes from all of the areas.
+Most students – even those with a strong interest in one of the curricular areas – end up taking a variety of classes from all across the curriculum.

 IP and Patent Design